 Slack (or its equivalent, which is Microsoft Teams) is the optimal way to easily communicate with your colleagues or with virtual assistants.

-If you work in a law firm with people distributed in different offices, or with people who work virtually, then Slack will make sense faster.
+Slack will make sense faster if you work in a law firm with people distributed in different offices or with people who work virtually.

 The more you work with Slack the more you’ll appreciate its power and indispensable utility.